Trypophobia: Classification

 Trypophobia is not recognized as a mental disorder and thus is not associated with a specific diagnosis in the American Psychiatric Association's Diagnostic and Statistical Manual, Fifth Edition (DSM-5).
 However, it may fall under the broad category of specific phobias when it involves excessive, persistent and possibly irrational fear, and is associated with significant distress or even impairment.

 Whether trypophobia can be accurately defined as a specific phobia may depend on whether the person suffering responds mainly with fear or with disgust.
 Because phobias involve fear, a response to trypophobic imagery that is based mostly or solely on disgust renders its status as a specific phobia questionable.
 In one study, most of the participants with trypophobia met the DSM-5 criteria for a specific phobia, even though they experienced disgust with an absence of fear when shown imagery of clusters of holes; however, they did not meet the distress or impairment criteria.

 Signs and symptoms

 Trypophobia often presents with an autonomic nervous system response, for example, a cringe.
 Shapes that elicit a trypophobic reaction usually include clustered holes in innocuous contexts, such as fruit and bubbles, as well as in contexts associated with danger, such as holes made by insects or holes caused by wounds and diseased tissue—for example, caused by mango flies in animals, especially dogs.
 Upon seeing these shapes, some people said they shuddered, felt their skin crawl, experienced panic attacks, sweated, palpitated, or felt nauseated or itchy.
-Other reported symptoms include goose bumps, body shakes (i.e., cringing), nosebleeds, emotional or visual discomfort (e.g., eyestrain, distortions, illusions.)
+Other reported symptoms include goose bumps, body shakes (i.e., cringing), nosebleeds, and emotional or visual discomfort (e.g., eyestrain, distortions, illusions.)
 Trypophobia may manifest also with reactions of fear, disgust or both.
 Disgust is usually the stronger emotion in those who suffer.